Food Regulations: Is Your Food Poisoning You? FDA vs EU

 Food safety is a fundamental concern worldwide, yet the effectiveness of regulations governing the food we eat varies significantly from one country to another.
 In the United States, the food industry operates under a complex web of regulations aimed at protecting public health, but concerns remain about the adequacy and enforcement of these rules.
 Critics argue that gaps in US food regulations may allow corporations to prioritize profit over safety, potentially exposing consumers to harmful ingredients and practices.
+For more on specific ingredients to avoid, see our article on food ingredients to watch out for.

 This article explores the food regulatory framework in the US, compares it to those in other countries, and examines whether companies are exploiting regulatory loopholes to the detriment of public health.